ferferga/FileManagementTools/README.md

 * You can now do the second scan.
 On it, the program will check which files were changed and will copy the modified ones to a folder of your choice (output's folder).

 New files will also be copied.
 Deleted files will be written to a ``deleted.txt`` file in the output's folder root.

+# How to run them

+I've built binaries for **Windows 64 bits** and **Linux (amd64 and armhf)**, which can be found in the [Releases tab](https://github.com/ferferga/FileManagementTools/releases), so you don't have to install Python or any requirements.

+For other architectures and systems, the general procedure to run this is to download Python > 3.6, clone this repository and install the requirements.
+One-line:

+``sudo apt install -y python3 python3-pip && git clone https://github.com/ferferga/FileManagementTools && cd FileManagementTools && python3 <program_to_run>``

+# License

+This is licensed as GPL3, so all the derivatives from this work must be open source as well.
+Any contribution is welcome!